IgnacioAmat/a_team/README.md

 # Safer Wherever

-The aim of this project is to develop a solution based on the use of AI for a post CoVid-19 world as part of the #BuildwithAI : Emergence!
-Hackathon.
+The aim of this project is to develop a solution based on the use of AI for a post CoVid-19 world as part of the **#BuildwithAI : Emergence!** Hackathon.
 The whole project can be found in our team [repo](https://github.com/Build-with-AI-a-team).

 ## Face Mask Training

 Face mask detection model based on the MobileNetV2 architecture.
+The training and test images used to train the model can be found on [prajnasb](https://github.com/prajnasb/observations) github.

 ## Face Detection